AshIsAtWork/MolSim/submissions/assignment-4/Report.md

 ## Miscellaneous ##

-* As you might have noticed above, we used graphs to analyze our program.
+* As you might have noticed above, we used graphs to visualize the profiling results of our program.
 We used the tool `gprof2dot` to convert the output of `gprof` into a graph.
 The tool was added to the docker image.
 You can follow the following steps to generate a calling graph for your program:
     ```bash
     mkdir build && cd build && cmake -DPROFILING=ON .. && make CXXFLAGS="-pg" && ./MolSim -f ../input/assignment-4/benchmark.xml -i xml -o vtk
     ```